MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Invoke-MgBetaInviteDriveRoot.md

 ---
-external help file: Microsoft.Graph.Beta.Files-help.xml Module Name: Microsoft.Graph.Beta.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.files/invoke-mgbetainvitedriveroot
+external help file:
+Module Name: Microsoft.Graph.Beta.Files
+online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.files/invoke-mgbetainvitedriveroot
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # Invoke-MgBetaInviteDriveRoot

 ## SYNOPSIS
-Sends a sharing invitation for a DriveItem.nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
+Sends a sharing invitation for a DriveItem.\nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgInviteDriveRoot](/powershell/module/Microsoft.Graph.Files/Invoke-MgInviteDriveRoot?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX